mudbile/MusicShuffler/README.md

 ![Screenshot_3.png](/screenshots/Screenshot_3.png)

+If you'd like, you can click **STOP** and the process will stop after it is finished copying the current file.
-Afterwards, you have your playlist in the folder you chose
+Afterwards, you have your playlist in the folder you chose:

 ![Screenshot_4.png](/screenshots/Screenshot_4.png)